grafana/agent/docs/sources/flow/reference/components/pyroscope.scrape.md

 `pyroscope.scrape` borrows the scraping behavior of `prometheus.scrape`.
 Similarly to how Prometheus scrapes metrics via HTTP, `pyroscope.scrape` collects profiles via HTTP requests.

-Unlike how Prometheus usually only scrapes one `/metrics` endpoint per target, `pyroscope.scrape` may need to scrape multiple endpoints for the same target.
+Unlike Prometheus, which usually only scrapes one `/metrics` endpoint per target, `pyroscope.scrape` may need to scrape multiple endpoints for the same target.
 This is because different types of profiles are scraped on different endpoints.
 For example, "mutex" profiles may be scraped on a `/debug/pprof/delta_mutex` HTTP endpoint, whereas